Elysia-simp/Pride-Shader/README.md

 3) You are allowed to modify this shader to your hearts content

+4) You may distribute the edited Material.fx file for convenience but if you didn't edit the main shader (shader.fxh/sub folder) Please link to here instead

-4) I am not responsible for the damage one may cause with this shader
+5) I am not responsible for the damage one may cause with this shader

-5) Finally Please do not use this for R-18 related content
+6) Finally Please do not use this for R-18 related content

 (like please they're all minors and one of them is dead)